Sumter County South Carolina assistance programs.

 Referrals and linkage to regional non-profits and government benefits are available from the WCAI community action agency.
 Case managers can direct qualified low income families to resources such as Head Start, food stamps applications, or advise on other public aid in Sumter County.
 The focus is on solving the short term crisis while addressing the underlying cause of the client’s hardship.

 Call the agency at (803) 775-4354 to learn more about these assistance programs.
 Click here.

-Catholic Charities Social Services are for those that are out of options.
+Churches in the Midlands also offer Social Services.
+Most of the assistance programs are for those that are out of options.
 Churches work with low income families on housing and nutritional needs.
 Case management may provide information on benefits such as low income housing or food stamps.
 Other aid is available too.
-Read Midland Catholic Charity programs.
+Read Midland church programs.